increase conversions on your website

 Ensure CTAs Appear Above the Fold

-If users have to scroll to find your CTA, many won’t bother.
-A CTA placed above the fold (visible without scrolling) ensures visitors see it immediately.
-This is especially important for mobile users, where long pages can bury CTAs out of sight.
+If users have to scroll to find your CTA, many will not bother.
+A CTA placed above the fold (visible without scrolling) means visitors see it immediately.
+This matters most on mobile, where long pages can bury CTAs out of sight.

-The first few seconds on a webpage determine whether a visitor stays or leaves.
-Placing a CTA at the top of the page captures attention early and increases conversions by making the next step obvious from the start.
+The first few seconds on a page decide whether a visitor stays or leaves.
+A CTA near the top captures attention early and makes the next step obvious from the start.

 38